IQSS/dataverse/doc/sphinx-guides/source/developers/dataset-migration-api.rst

 Start Migrating a Dataset into a Dataverse Collection
 -----------------------------------------------------

-.. note:: This action requires a Dataverse installation account with super-user permissions.
+.. note:: This action requires a Dataverse installation account with superuser permissions.

 To import a dataset with an existing persistent identifier (PID), the provided json-ld metadata should include it.